MarginaliaSearch/MarginaliaSearch/run/readme.md

 ## Requirements

-While the system is designed to run bare metal in production, for local development, you're strongly encouraged to use docker or podman.
-These are a bit of a pain to install, but if you follow [this guide](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) you're on the right track.
+**Docker** - It is a bit of a pain to install, but if you follow [this guide](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) you're on the right track for ubuntu-like systems.

-The system requires JDK21+, and uses Java 21 preview features.
-Gradle complains a bit about this since it's not currently supported, but it works anyway.
+**JDK 21** - The code uses Java 21 preview features.
+The civilized way of installing this is to use [SDKMAN](https://sdkman.io/);
+graalce is a good distribution choice but it doesn't matter too much.

 ## Set up